shaowei-su/Python-Computing-Acceleration/TutorialForWhile.md

     b->b_handler = handler; // CSC253: where to jump to find the instruction index after while loop }
 ```
  If the number of blocks reaches the maximum then one error message will be printed out.
-Here the size of `CO_MAXBLOCKS`(max number of static block nested within a function)is defined as 20 in `code.h` file.
+Here the size of `CO_MAXBLOCKS`(max number of static block nested within a function) is defined as 20 in `code.h` file.
 By increasing the number of `f_iblock` by one, the PyTryblock we created will be stored in the block stack of the PyFrameObject.

 ##The general procedure of while loop

 We start the illustration of loop with a general case that goes through the instructions and jump back to the begining of loop, regardless of `continue` and `break` situations.

 First of all, a judgement is made to determine whether the loop should continue or not.
-In this case, we are going to compare the value of i with integer 10, if the result is `Py_True`, it will then increase the value of i by 1 through `INPLACE_ADD` and then push the result to the top of value stack.
+In this case, we are going to compare the value of i with integer 10, if the result is `Py_True`, it will increase the value of i by 1 through `INPLACE_ADD` and then push the result to the top of value stack.
 Finally, the value of i will be printed out and execute the instruction:
 ```
   70 JUMP_ABSOLUTE            9
 ```